 The Board must meet at least four times in each calendar year and all Directors are to be given full and timely access to the information necessary to assist them in the performance of their duties.
-Since the listing of the Company on the Spanish Stock Exchanges on 5 March 2014, the Board has held 15 meetings in 2014 and six meetings in 2015.
+During 2015 the Board held 16 meetings and as of the date of this Prospectus the Board has held eight meetings in 2016.
 As a general rule, an agenda and Board papers are circulated to the Directors in advance of Board meetings to allow them an adequate opportunity for review and preparation for Board meetings.
 The Company's Secretary will be responsible for ensuring Board procedures are followed and all Directors have access to his advice and services.
 Where they judge it appropriate, all Directors shall have access to independent professional advice at the expense of the Company.

-Any Director co-opted to the Board by the Directors will be subject to election by the Shareholders at the first annual general shareholders' meeting after his/her appointment and, pursuant to the By-Laws, all Directors are subject to dismissal decision at any shareholders' meeting of the Company.
+Any Director co-opted to the Board by the Directors will be subject to election by the shareholders at the first annual general shareholders' meeting after his/her appointment and, pursuant to the By-Laws, all Directors are subject to dismissal decision at any shareholders' meeting of the Company.